camroach87/gefcom2017/README.md

     +Maybe should filter out those days from the bootstrapping process?
 Actually no - it just means there will be a few less values when calculating the quantiles for that hour and day (or days that use DST days in their bootstrapped samples).
 ACTUALLY what if data is getting out of sync with time?
 If
     + Above point: Can't say the same for residuals though.
 Need to make sure all 24 periods are present for all blocks.
 * Maybe use the same input data for all models (zones and aggregated areas).
 Just use `spread` to spread all weather variables by zone.
 Then feed all of these hundreds of variables into each model for each zone and aggregated zone.
 See how well it works...
-* log(Demand): Fit models to log of demand to enforce positive constraint.
-Should improve accuracy.
 * Compare an L2 model using weather in all zones to a simple boosting model that just uses average of all zones weather info.
 * Calc pinball loss scores on test set.
 * Model training period